theias/ias_package_shell/doc/ias-guided-packaging-release-process-annotated.md

 * Updating the changelog
 * Creating a tag in your version control system
-* Exporting the code at that tagged version to a (preferably) clean build system
+* Exporting (a clean) copy of the code code at that tagged version to a (preferably clean) build system
 * Building the package
-* Importing the package into whatever package repo you use.
+* Importing the package into whatever package repo you use

 ## Package Version Number